puneethreddy592/Micro-Mouse/README.md

 * shape() determines the current shape based on sensor readings.
 * tellval() and telldir() determine movement magnitude and direction based on z.
-* fwd(), Tr(), Tl(), uT(), stop() perform forward movement, right turn, left turn, U-turn, and stop respectively.
+* fwd(), Tr(), Tl(), uT(), stop() perform forward movement, right turn, left turn, U-turn, and stop respectively. int shape()
+* Purpose: Determines the type of shape based on sensor readings (left, right, and front distances).
+* Functionality:
+   * Checks distances from ultrasound sensors to classify the current environment shape.
+   * Returns an integer corresponding to the detected shape type.
+   * Outputs shape names to the serial monitor for debugging and monitoring. int tellval(int a)
+* Purpose: Computes the magnitude of movement based on the current direction (z).
+* Functionality:
+   * Adjusts movement magnitude based on whether the robot is moving forward (z = 4 or 1) or backward (z = 2 or 3).
+   * Returns a positive or negative value depending on the direction (z). char telldir(int b)
+* Purpose: Determines the direction character based on the current direction (z).
+* Functionality:
+   * Maps the current direction value (z) to a character ('i' or 'j') representing the movement direction.
+   * Returns the character representing the current movement direction.

 <b> Turn and Loop Handling Functions </b>